btarg/TwitchVsMinecraft2/README.md

 Follow the instructions on the TwitchApps page for how to revoke access to the Twitch API if you want to stay extra safe.

-> This key is stored in a file located in the Minecraft root directory under `mod_data`.
+> This key is stored in a file located in the Minecraft root directory under `config`.

 # Discord Bot Token